Cynthia Watros: Career

 In 2009, Watros filmed a pilot for Valley Girls, a spin-off of the CW series Gossip Girl set in the 1980s, in which she played CeCe Rhodes, the socialite ex-wife of Rick Rhodes, and mother of the series' protagonists.
 In a May 2009 episode of the USA series In Plain Sight, "A Stand-Up Triple", she guest starred as a mother of three children in the witness protection program.
 Beginning in April 2010, Watros joined the cast of the TV medical drama House for seven episodes as Samantha Carr, one of Dr. James Wilson's ex-wives.

 Watros appeared in the 2012 indie film, Electrick Children.
 In May 2012, she guest-starred in episode 8.22 of Grey's Anatomy.
 In June 2013, she guest-starred in episode 4.17 of Warehouse 13.
 She played Mary Matrix, coach of the FPS Varsity team in the online series Video Game High School.
 Her character first appears in season two of the series, which started July 2013.
 Watros starred as Avery Jenning's self-obsessed aunt in Dog with a Blog on December 6, 2013.

-In 2013, Watros joined the cast of the CBS soap opera The Young and the Restless, but left the show in early 2014 with her character being recast.
+In 2013, Watros joined the cast of the CBS soap opera The Young and the Restless, but left the show in early 2014; the character was recast.
 In July 2014, she joined the cast of the MTV series Finding Carter.

-In 2019, Watros joined the cast of General Hospital as Nina Reeves, taking over the role from actress Michelle Stafford who's returning to the CBS soap opera The Young and the Restless.
-Watros also makes a guest appearance in the digital drama series Misguided, playing a waitress named Anne, and is a throw back to her role as Annie Dutton on Guiding Light.
+In 2019, Watros joined the cast of General Hospital as Nina Reeves, taking over the role from actress Michelle Stafford, who departed the role to return to the CBS soap opera The Young and the Restless.

+Watros also made a guest appearance in the digital drama series Misguided, playing a waitress named Anne, a nod to her role as Annie Dutton on Guiding Light.